Code-Institute-Submissions/windsurf_event/README.md

 Any visitor to the site can view the registered surf events at the home page.

 Visitors have the option of create an account.
-Information required to create an account is Full Name, Username (which must be unique) and password.
+Information required to create an account is Username (which must be unique) and password.
 This information is stored in the users collection.
-The Full Name and Username are stored as plain text but the password is stored in a hashed format.
+The Username are stored as plain text but the password is stored in a hashed format.

 When a visitor has created an account and logged in they are given the option to register for a surf event, Edit their own registered surf event, Delete their registered surf event from the database.

 Adding a new surf event is only allowed by admin users.

 A user has the option to edit or delete a surf event that they have added to the site only.

-The site features custom error pages for both 404 and 500 errors.

 ##### Future Features